-Vibration tests are often carried out to verify that a product meets a set of specific requirements or in order to investigate the product’s general robustness to vibration conditions that the product may be subjected to, e.g. during transport or use.
+Vibration tests are often performed to verify that a product meets specific requirements or to understand a product’s robustness to the conditions that it may meet during transport or use.

 It can be quite a challenge to get optimal benefit from a vibration test, as the tester comes up against a great many technical questions regarding vibration that can be difficult to answer without years of experience in this field.
 Here are five useful tips that will help you get more out of your vibration test.

 1. Prepare yourself well before commencing the test

 There is a saying that “good planning is half the battle”, and this certainly applies to vibration testing.
 Having a clear specification with a description of all the necessary details is thus crucial to an efficient test procedure.
 Note that it is not enough to simply make reference to a standard, even if this might be an internationally recognised one.
 For example, it states clearly in IEC 60068-2-6 (a standard dealing with sine vibration) that there are a great many details besides frequency range, level, and time that must be determined in a relevant specification before it is time to perform the test.
 Whether a particular test shall be “operational” or “non-operational” along with a description of the specific acceptance criteria is something that needs to be determined for the specific task.
 Here are two examples of check lists for a vibration test: ECR-205

 and IEC 60068-2-6